-5 In general, the "+" MRCP would be implemented first to create the resources needed to kick start effective urban renewal in the district; when land and financial resources were made available from new land supply sources at the New Development Areas, "0" or "-" MRCPs would be implemented to thin out the population and density to realise the Hong Kong 2030+ vision.
+&lt;sup>6 In general, the "+" MRCP would be implemented first to create the resources needed to kick start effective urban renewal in the district; when land and financial resources were made available from new land supply sources at the New Development Areas, "0" or "-" MRCPs would be implemented to thin out the population and density to realise the Hong Kong 2030+ vision.

-6 The planned developments assumed to be completed by 2047 include Nullah Road Urban Waterway, Hamilton Street, Mong Kok Market Revitalization, Saigon Street, Tai Nan Street Street Consolidation Area (SCA) and Arran Street SCA.
+&lt;sup>7 The proposed developments assumed to be completed by 2047 include Nullah Road Urban Waterway, Hamilton Street, Mong Kok Market Revitalization, Saigon Street, Tai Nan Street Street Consolidation Area (SCA) and Arran Street SCA.